LemoneJamTart/engineeredcompatibility/README.md

      - Adds Skyjade to the Crusher
      - Adds Goldenleaf Berries to the Fermenter
  - Deeper & Darker:
      - Adds Echo woodset to the Sawmill
+ - Ecologics:
+     - Adds Azalea, Coconut, Flowering Azalea, and Walnut woodsets to the Sawmill
+     - Adds Walnuts to the Squeezer
  - Eidolon:
      - Adds Illwood woodset to the Sawmill
+     - Adds Pewter alloying to the Arc Furnace
  - ElementalCraft:
      - Adds Springaline processing to the Crusher
      - Adds Inert Crystal crushing to the Crusher